adloky/smalls/benko-b-ss.md

 15...Nb4 16.Bb1 Bf5 17.Nxh7 Kxh7

-17...Bxb1 18.Nxf6+ exf6 19.Rxb1± It might look dangerous for White to have the king on e1, but objectively White is doing great here.
-He is a pawn up and has threats on the kingside.<level/>
+(17...Bxb1 18.Nxf6+ exf6 19.Rxb1± It might look dangerous for White to have the king on e1, but objectively White is doing great here.
+He is a pawn up and has threats on the kingside.)

 18.hxg6+ fxg6 19.Bxf5 Nxf5 20.Bxf8+ Kg8 21.Bh6 c4 22.O-O +− and Black lacks compensation here.